hashicorp/vault-client-dotnet/docs/SecretsApi.md

 <a name="mongodbatlaslistroles"></a>
 # **MongoDbAtlasListRoles**

-> void MongoDbAtlasListRoles (string mongodbatlasMountPath, TimeSpan? wrapTTL = null)
+> StandardListResponse MongoDbAtlasListRoles (string mongodbatlasMountPath, TimeSpan? wrapTTL = null)

 List the existing roles in this backend